martmannupb/AmoebotSim-2.0/Documentation/model_ref/pin_cfgs.md

 We use this feature of the model to implement partition sets in the simulator:
 Note that the maximum number of non-empty partition sets is equal to the total number of pins (i.e., one pin in each partition set).
 Thus, a contracted particle needs at most $6k$ partition sets and an expanded particle will need at most $10k$ partition sets.
-In our approach, we simply give a particle the maximum number of partition set objects it requires.
+In our approach, we simply give a particle the maximum number of partition set objects it may require.
 The particle cannot add or remove partition sets manually, the number only changes when the particle expands or contracts.
 All it can do is assign its pins to the partition sets: Every pin belongs to exactly one of the partition sets at any time.
 If the particle has $m$ partition sets, the sets are identified by the indices $0,\ldots,m-1$.